aviral-zype/aviral-zype/README.md

-# Frontend Developer with 5+ Years of Experience in React and JavaScript
+# Heavy Frontend Fullstack Developer with 5+ Years of Experience in React and JavaScript

 Hello there! 👋 Welcome to my GitHub profile.
 I'm excited to share my journey as a frontend developer specializing in React and JavaScript.
 If you're looking for someone who's passionate about creating intuitive and visually appealing user interfaces, you're in the right place.